-The Economics and Business Studies (EBS) Department at Worth offers a joint Economics and Business Studies course at GCSE and separate AS and A Level courses in the Sixth Form.
-Economics can also be studied as part of the IB Diploma.
+The Economics and Business Studies (EBS) Department at Worth School offers a wide variety of courses at GCSE, A Level and as part of the IB Diploma programme.

 The assumption that successful business men and women are formed by their experience of commerce rather than created by business schools is ill-made.
 There is unquestionably a body of skills and knowledge which is more important to the would-be entrepreneur, manager or captain of industry than motivation, judgement or luck.

 As Information Technology is a major contributor to the operation of business, it is incorporated into the course where relevant.
 It may take the form of research through the Internet or CD-ROM material, spreadsheet analysis through Excel, or simulations on business theory.
-Students will be taught how to use the school's excellent IT facilities when it will aid their development and understanding of the academic theories that relate to Business Studies.
+Students will be taught how to use the school's excellent IT facilities to aid and stretch their development and understanding of the academic theories that relate to Business Studies.

 The ability to analyse and evaluate using a variety of sources of information to support your ideas, genuine and broad interest in the commercial world and good grades in Mathematics and English GCSEs are essential.
 Commitment to taking responsibility for your own independent learning is required.